 We have therefore put together a Directory of Services for those people who are affected by Domestic Abuse.
 You can use it to find out more information about organisations who can help you overcome domestic abuse.
 Please use the links below to access the directory.

 Remember that if you or your children are in immediate danger, that you should call 999 immediately.

-If you would like more information about what is happening in East Cambs to tackle domestic abuse then please contact the County's Domestic Violence Partnerships Manager on 07789 920 401.
+If you would like more information about what is happening in East Cambridgeshire to tackle domestic abuse then please contact East Cambridgeshire District Council Domestic Violence Partnerships Manager on 07789 920 401.